urmzd/md-tracker/README.md

 To run the project, enter the following commands(s):
 `npm install expo-cli`,`expo install` then `expo start`.

-The application can be ran as a website, an IOS application or an Android application.
+The application can be ran on IOS and Apple!.
 Enjoy!